flectra-hq/flectra/addons/openapi/doc/index.rst

   * **Password** -- set **OpenAPI Token** (how to get one is described in `authentication <#authentication>`__ above)

 Note:
-  The Swagger Editor sends requests directly from browser which leads to CORS error and work with it is not available in `odoo.sh`.
+  The Swagger Editor sends requests directly from browser which leads to CORS error and work with it is not available in `flectra.sh`.
   The easiest solution is to simply copy-past the curl command from Swagger Editor and run it from the terminal.

   Alternatively, you can grant CORS headers in your web server.
 Below is example for Nginx::